-Now, let’s just assume all the safe guards are down and you do get shocked, rest assured it is only a 7.4 volt battery.
+Now, let’s just assume all the safe guards are down and you do get shocked, rest assured we use 7.4V, 5V and 3.7V volt batteries.
 As a comparison you can lick a 12 volt battery that is almost twice as powerful.

 The heat pads are constructed of an extremely thin metal wire consisting of nickel and chromium.
 This metal alloy is very effective at heating up and is extremely durable especially under repeated heated and cooling cycles.
 We have made sure that the construction of these wires will not produce any hot spots and we even went a step further and coated all the wires as a secondary safety measure.

 The nickel-Chromium wires are connected to copper wiring via a solder point, that some companies in past have had trouble with.
 Again, we have great quality assurance programs in place to make sure these areas do not become a problem, and we also have covered these connection points in plastic that help their durability and also stand as a secondary measure to avoid hot spots.